Living in Peterborough

 For foodies, there’s a diverse selection of restaurants serving cuisine from around the world.
 These include well-known chain restaurants as well as independent eateries.
 You won't need to go far to find Italian, Turkish, sushi, Indian or even just some dessert...

-There are also regular food and drink markets held in Cathedral Square.
-These stands will offer delicacies from all around the world for you to try and buy.
+There are also regular food and drink markets in Cathedral Square, with delicacies from all around the world for you to try and buy.

 In surrounding villages you’ll find many quality country restaurants, and pubs with beer gardens and local ales.